 IPA Project Structure

-The IPA projects structure aims to support the whole development cycle of your project.
+The IPA project structure aims to support the whole development cycle of your project.
 It is designed to be flexible and scalable, allowing you to grow your project in size and complexity without sacrificing clarity.

 The project template is organized to support clear separation between developing a workflow and running a workflow on data.
 Furthermore, there is a clear separation between raw_data, processed_data, and results.
 Separating these concepts helps to keep the project organized and supports reproducibility.